anushajain28/Enron-Email-Dataset-Analysis-Analyses-using-NYT-API-data/README.md

 ![alt tag](https://github.com/anushajain28/Midterm_Spring2017/blob/master/midterm/Question%201/Analysis%203/CommonTopics.png)

 ### Conclusion:
-Few of the people who were aware of the scam or were involved in it were Vincent Kaminski, John Arnold and Drew Fossum.
-As we can see from the results, that these were among the top 10 people who were sending mails during that time.
+From the Word Cloud we can see what was being talked in these emails mostly.
+Looking at the result , these emails were mostly about Deal, Agreement, Meeting, Project.
+These topics might be used to discuss the scandal that was going inside the company.

 ======